suabochica/javascript-es6-course/s03-how-js-works/s03-how-js-works.md

 The last two points is what developers commonly call **hoisting** in JavaScript.
 Functions and variables are hoisted in JavaScript, _which means that they are available before the execution phase actually starts_.
 They are hoisted in a different way.
 The difference between functions and variables is that functions are already **defined** and variables are set up to `undefined` before the execution phase start and these varialbe only be defined in the execution phase.

-### Execution Context Recap
-Each execution context has an object which stores a lot of important data that the function will use while it's running, and this happens even before the code is executed.
+> Each execution context has an object which stores a lot of important data that the function will use while it's running, and this happens even before the code is executed.

 Hoisting in Practice
 --------------------

 Hoisting may sound a bit confusing initially, but after some examples and some practice will be simple to understand.
 With the next example, you going to use very simple functions because we want to focus on how everything works and not exactly what the code is doing.
-Before to start, it´s important to highlight that hoisting is applied to functions and variables in a different way:
+Before to start, it´s important to highlight that hoisting is applied to **functions** and **variables** in a different way:

-### Function Hoisting
+For hoisting in functions let's review the next code:

 ```javascript
 calculateAge(1989) //-> 29: By hoisting this call also works! despite not having declared the function yet